-GRAND FLAGSTONE INSTALLATION
+GRAND FLAGSTONE

-BEDDING SAND INSTALLATION:
+BEDDING SAND INSTALLATION: Using

-Using screed rails on the compacted granular base, apply bedding sand at d maximum thickness of 1" (25mm).
-By using a screed board along the top of the screed rails, the bedding sand wil level evenly.
-Bedding sand should be compacted since Grand FI a g s t o n e slabs should not be compacted after installation.
+screed rails on the compacted granular base, apply bedding sand at a maximum thickness of 1" (25 mm).
+By using a screed board along the top of the screed rails, the bedding sand will level evenly.
+Bedding sand should be compacted since Grand Flagstone slabs should not be compacted after installation.